 Today, the Discovery Inn is owned and operated by his family as well as a dedicated team of talented staff that are passionate about providing guests with genuine Island hospitality.

 The Discovery Inn would be nothing without its dedicated staff.
 Our guests tell us they return to the hotel because of how friendly everyone is.
 Our team endeavors to make each and every guest's stay enjoyable.

 We believe in supporting the special community in which we do business.
-The Discovery Inn is a proud sponsor of the following events and organizations:
+The Discovery Inn is a member of the San Juan Chamber of Commerce, San Juan Visitor Bureau and proud sponsor of the Whale Museum.

 Our rooms feature a variety of photographs that showcase our Island's incredible beauty and unique history.
 Historical photographs were provided by San Juan Historical Society.

 We have worked hard to make changes and implement practices that reduce our hotel's impact on the environment.

 The Discovery Inn recently underwent a renovation that helped reduce the hotel's impact on the environment.
 The following is a list of changes made during the renovation process, as well as practices and policies that have been impleted so we can be kinder to our planet.